-

 Posted by Jane Maynard at 3:31 pm 4 Comments

-Categories: Healthy Eats, the goods
+Categories: healthy eats, the goods

 -

-Thursday, November 19
+Thursday, November 19, 2009

 Thanksgiving is only 1 week away!
 I think it’s time we start our preparations, don’t you?
+Today I’m going to share all my mashed potato tips so we can all win at mashed potatoes.

-All of these recipes use russet potatoes.
-To cook, cut into similar sized chunks about 2 inch-square, place in cold water, boil over medium/medium-high heat until soft enough to mash, then drain the water.
-For all of these recipes don’t be shy with the salt!
+- Lastly, don’t be shy with the salt!
 That said, add a little at a time so you don’t oversalt your potatoes…but adding enough salt is key to successful mashed potatoes.

-Classic Mashed Potatoes: For my classic fluffy mashed potatoes I use cream (milk can work if that’s all you have), butter, salt & pepper.
+For my classic fluffy mashed potatoes I use cream (milk can work if that’s all you have), butter, salt & pepper.
 Peel the potatoes before cutting up.
 Cook as described above.
 Warm the cream and butter prior to adding to the potatoes.
 Add cream a bit at a time to achieve the right consistency, as well as butter (4 Tbsp per 2 large potatoes), and salt & pepper to taste.
 Blend well with hand mixer.

-Dirty Garlic Mashed Potatoes (pictured): Same recipe as the Classic, but don’t peel the potatoes and add some garlic cloves when you start mashing.
+Same recipe as the Classic, but don’t peel the potatoes and add some garlic cloves when you start mashing.
 For 2 large potatoes I added 2 garlic cloves, using my garlic press.

-BLT (Bacon, Leek, Tomato) Mashed Potatoes: This is an idea from Rachel Ray and they’re yummy.
-Chop up some bacon and cook on the stove, then sautee in some chopped leeks with the bacon.
-When mashing the potatoes, add the bacon, leeks & some chopped tomato as well as milk or cream, salt & pepper.
+This is an idea from Rachel Ray and it’s very tasty.
+Chop up bacon, cook on the stove, then sauté in chopped leeks with the bacon.
+When mashing the potatoes, add the bacon, leeks & chopped tomato as well as milk or cream, salt & pepper.
 Hand mash with a potato masher instead of with a hand mixer.

-Butternut Squash Mashed Potatoes: Cate and I sampled butternut squash mashed potatoes at Williams-Sonoma last week and Cate loved them!
+Cate and I sampled butternut squash mashed potatoes at Williams-Sonoma last week and Cate loved them!
 They also are a nice complement to a traditional Thanksgiving meal.
 Simply make classic mashed potatoes and add a bit of the Williams-Sonoma butternut squash puree.
 If you want to make your own puree, the ingredients are squash, brown sugar, broth, cinnamon and nutmeg…I have no idea the amounts since I just read the ingredients off the jar!

 I know these recipes aren’t very exact.
 I never measure when I make mashed potatoes, but if you have any questions please let me know!